webserverdude/f5_packet_analysis_scapy/readme.md

 ![Wireshark analysis lab - good2](/assets/wireshark-lab-good2.png)

-## Conclusion
+## Moving on

-The F5 BIG-IP seems to drop ARP packets that are not RFC compliant, so the Bypass Tap from this vendor does not seem to be compatible with F5's SSL Orchestrator product.
+The F5 BIG-IP seems to drop ARP packets that are not RFC compliant, so the Bypass Tap from this vendor did not seem to be compatible with F5's SSL Orchestrator product.
+Based on my analyis the vendor was able to provided me with a beta release of the firmware that addressed this issue.
+After installing the updated firmware the issue was solved.
+The costumer could move on with the project.